 Introverts are best understood to be shy individuals that prefer spending time alone and taking a significant amount of time to open up to others.

-Introverts are also people who prefer working alone and are often unable to delegate tasks effectively to their peers or their subordinates.
-Being an introvert at the office can become mentally frustrating, and therefore I have compiled a list of things that introverts can do to delegate tasks more effectively.
+Introverts also prefer working alone and are often unable to delegate tasks effectively to their peers or subordinates.
+Being an introvert at the office can become mentally frustrating, so I have compiled a list of things introverts can do to delegate tasks more effectively.

-Delegation is essential, and it can be well understood to be a key to maximizing productivity and also helping keep you sane because your workload may become arduous.
-You simply cannot manage everything, and for the sake of your own mental health, you should delegate tasks to your workers.
+Delegation is essential, and it can be understood to be a key to maximizing productivity and also helping keep you sane because your workload may become arduous.
+You cannot manage everything, and you should delegate tasks to your workers for your mental health.

 1. Establish A Priority System

-Getting a proper priority system in place can help you streamline your delegation process.
+A proper priority system can help you streamline your delegation process.
 You can categorize your tasks based on the level of importance they hold and the impact they have.

-Functions that have a high priority should be done by you, whereas tasks that have a relatively low priority need to be done by someone else.
+Functions with a high priority should be done by you, whereas tasks with a relatively low priority need to be done by someone else.

-Giving someone else a high effort and low skill task will save a lot of your time, and it will also help you focus on projects that matter.
-Even if the person messes up, you do not need to worry too much because the task does not hold that much importance and you can always demand revisions, as well as show them how the job needs to be done.
+Giving someone else a high-effort and low-skill task will save a lot of your time and help you focus on projects that matter.
+Even if the person messes up, you do not need to worry too much because the task does not hold that much importance, and you can always demand revisions and show them how the job needs to be done.

 2. Correspond Via Email